perwin/imfit/docs/config_file_format.md

 ## Main Section: Defining the Model

-The main (and only required) section of the configuration file is the part which describes the actual model to be fit (or generated and saved in the case of makeimage).
+The main (and required) section of the configuration file is the part which describes the actual model to be fit (or generated and saved in the case of makeimage).
 This consists of one or more **function blocks**.